Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 Develop a sample application using MONAI SDK.
 Run the app as a Python application with a gold input.
 Use the App Packager utility to generate a MAP.
 Run the MAP using App Runner.
 Verify that the two sets of output match.

 #### Target Release
 MONAI Deploy App SDK 0.1.0

 ---

+### [REQ] MAP Executor
+The MONAI Deploy SDK shall provide a MAP Executor as a shim between the runner of a MAP and the MAP's application.
+It shall support the following aspects:

+* Provide entry-point (or initial process) of a MAP's container
+* Execute the Application as defined by the MAP Package Manifest and then exit
+* Set initial conditions for the Application when invoking it
+* Monitor the Application process and record its CPU, system memory, and GPU utilization metrics
+* Shall monitor the Application process and enforce any timeout value specified

+#### Background

+#### Verification Strategy
+TBD

+#### Target Release

+MONAI Deploy App SDK 0.1.0

+---